paulo-silva/bank_accouting/README.md

 </details>

 Great!
-Now we have an user that we can use to access other API routes, but first we need to generate an authentication token that will be provided in `Authorization` request header.
+Now we have a user that we can use to access other API routes, but first, we need to generate an authentication token that will be provided in `Authorization` request header.
 You can make it using the request below:

 <details>
   <summary><b>Generating authorization token</b></summary>